 Becoming an Emergency Management Director

-What education or degrees do I need to become an Emergency Management Director?
+What education is needed to be an Emergency Management Director?

 Who Employs Emergency Management Directors?